dxos/dxos/docs/docs/guide/platform/README.md

 - [Create objects](../typescript/mutations#creating-objects) (in [react](../react/mutations))
 - [Mutate objects](../typescript/mutations) (in [react](../react/mutations))

-## Vault
+## ECHO and HALO

 ECHO is designed to allow users to own their own data.
-The ECHO Vault is a secure storage mechanism, responsible for holding end-user identity (keys, credentials, metadata, ..., etc.) and all ECHO data in persistent browser or disk storage.
-The vault serves as an identity wallet and data vault where specific devices or applications can be revoked from accessing user data at any time.
+ECHO is a secure storage mechanism, responsible for holding end-user identity (keys, credentials, metadata, ..., etc.) and all ECHO data in persistent browser or disk storage.
+Specific devices or applications can be revoked from accessing user data at any time.

 Browsers provide storage APIs that allow applications to store data locally.
-Storage for web apps is isolated to the web app's domain, and this property is used to isolate the main vault of storage to the DXOS application's domain.
+Storage for web apps is isolated to the web app's domain, and this property is used to isolate the ECHO storage to the DXOS application's domain.

-In order to allow multiple applications to access the same vault, the user must initiate a device invitation, which synchronizes the vault across both applications, giving them both read and write access to all of the user's data stored in the vault.
+In order to allow multiple applications to access the same ECHO database, the user must initiate a device invitation, which synchronizes ECHO across both applications, giving them both read and write access to all of the user's data stored in their ECHO.
 See [Device Invitations](./halo#device-invitations) for more information.

-For Node.js applications, the vault is implemented by an in-process storage engine that persists to files on disk.
+For Node.js applications, the ECHO database is implemented as an in-process storage engine that persists to files on disk.

 ## Next steps